jploch/AdminThemeCanvas/README.md

 3. Copy all of the files for this module into /site/modules/AdminThemeCanvas/
 4. Go to “Modules > Refresh” in your admin
 5. Click “Install“ on the “AdminThemeCanvas“ Module
+6. Go to your user profile page and change the theme to Admin Theme Canvas

 ## Modify yourself